ElFriedman/cloudfed/design/readme.md

 ## Project Partition

 The above describes the core library of the simulator.
-To produce results/report for a set of federations and their cloud settings, we consider the following 3 parts of the workflow pipline.
+To produce results/report for a set of federations and their cloud settings, we consider the following 3 parts of the workflow pipeline.

 ### Workload Generator
-Produce ramdomized input workload to the simulator.
+Produce randomized input workload to the simulator.
-- Save (serialize) workload sequnce so that the simulator can reuse the same arrival streams to obtain and average result.
+- Save (serialize) workload sequence so that the simulator can reuse the same arrival streams to obtain and average result.
 - Create a set (a large fixed number) of workload inputs for each federation setting.
 (Randomized)

 ### Simulator Runner